GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 -->

 ## Installation
-Gluu Radius is an available component from version 4.0.
+Gluu Radius is an available component in Community Edition.
 During installation, while [running setup.py](../../installation-guide/setup-py.md), simply select `Y` when you are asked to install Gluu Radius.

 ## Service
 Gluu Radius runs as a service from within the Linux container.
 Certain configuration settings will require a service restart.
 View the [Services Commands](../../operation/services.md) doc for commands for the OS in use.